 Whether SMS automations is the first outreach tool being put to use, or the latest in a comprehensive omni-channel marketing strategy, these three quick plays will drive opt-ins for any restaurant brand.

-1. Opt-ins via web forms: Include SMS marketing language on all of your guest-facing forms e.g. waitlist/reservations, website sign-ups, guest WiFi, etc. (For restaurants running Wisely, this is automatically enabled)
+Include SMS marketing language on all of your guest-facing forms e.g. waitlist/reservations, website sign-ups, guest WiFi, etc. (For restaurants running Wisely, this is automatically enabled.)

-2. Opt-ins via short code: Offer your guests something exclusive or an incentive to sign-up to receive SMS messages from your brand simply by texting a keyword to a short code
+Offer your guests something exclusive or an incentive to sign-up to receive SMS messages from your brand simply by texting a keyword to a short code.

-3. Promote via social, email & offline channels: Remind guests and followers of the benefits of being kept up-to-date via SMS across all of your marketing channels
+Remind guests and followers of the benefits of being kept up-to-date via SMS marketing across all channels.

 SMS marketing has emerged as one of the best and most reliable ways for any brand to connect with their guests.
 Its use is on the rise, and with good reason: when done correctly, it works.
 In fact, the response rate of SMS marketing is 45% vs email response rates at 6% (Statista, 2020).

-As this series continues, look for more powerful SMS marketing tips and strategies, including campaign ideas (and how guest behavior can trigger SMS messages automatically), and how automated email and SMS campaigns work together for more powerful marketing outreach.
+As this series continues, we'll provide SMS marketing examples for restaurants and show you how automated email and SMS campaigns can work together for more powerful marketing outreach.

 Photo Credit: Austin Distel